 The health benefits of massage

 In order to learn more about the benefits of massage, we spoke with Dr. Mark Rapaport of the Emory University School of Medicine.
-Dr. Rapaport has an extensive history of studying the benefits of massage, and is the Chairman of the Department of Psychiatry and Behavioral Sciences at Emory University.
+Dr. Rapaport has an extensive history of studying how massage helps, and is the Chairman of the Department of Psychiatry and Behavioral Sciences at Emory University.

 Dr. Rapaport also has more than 180 articles published in peer-reviewed publications and has received grants from nationally recognized organizations, including the National Institute of Mental Health.

-We spoke with Dr. Rapaport on the phone, and got some great insight into the significant and wide-ranging benefits of massages on the mental, physical, and psychological health.
+We spoke with Dr. Rapaport on the phone, and got some great insight into the significant and wide-ranging impact of massages on the mental, physical, and psychological health.

 According to Dr. Rapaport and the research studies he has published, massages have a number of substantial health benefits.
 These range from reductions in anxiety and irritability to a decrease in unhealthy levels of cortisol.
 Massage can also modulate immune function and increase levels of the “feel-good” hormone oxytocin.

 Massage therapy is increasingly recognized as a powerful medical treatment, with benefits for everyone from cancer patients to reducing post-pregnancy discomfort.
-Even if you’re in great health, massage can have a number of significant benefits that can significantly increase your quality of life.
+Even if you’re in great health, massage can significantly increase your quality of life.

 According to Dr. Rapaport, massage in healthy individuals can decrease allergic responses and potentially harmful inflammation in the body, and can even improve temporary bouts of depression in otherwise healthy individuals.